trebortech/salt-support/README.md

 ssh-bootstrap.sh
-  This file allows you to bootstrap a remote client via ssh.
+  This file allows you to bootstrap a remote salt-minion or salt-master (controller) via ssh.
 It patches in the bootstrap-salt.sh file which can be downloaded at https://raw.githubusercontent.com/saltstack/salt-bootstrap/develop/bootstrap-salt.sh <br>
   <br>
   Usage :  ssh-bootstrap.sh [options]<br>
   <br>